Portland’s Best Bars 2022

 A Manzanita House with a History Gets a Game Changer of a Makeover

-Out went the beige carpet and surfboard décor, in came built-ins, nautical curves, and a spa bathroom in this beach house on the Oregon Coast
+Out went the beige carpet and surfboard décor; in came smart built-ins, nautical curves, and a spa dream of a bathroom.

 08/11/2022 By Julia Silverman Photography by George Barberis